jimola/DFA-Minimizer/README.md

 Because of this problem, there is less uniformity between the implementations of Hopcroft and Valmari-Lehtinen than I would have liked.
 I would have liked both implementations to use my Partition.cpp and the function called complete in Minimize.cpp I still made an effort to make them uniform.
 Both implementations exclusively use the stack, vectors, and copy the DFA transitions at most once.
-I do think that my implementation of Hopcroft is slightly less memory-efficient than Valmari's implementation of his algorithm.
+I do think that my implementation of Hopcroft is less memory-efficient than Valmari's implementation of his algorithm.

-However, not all of the discrepancy is my fault; Valmari-Lehtinen is a more efficient algorithm because it works on a partial DFA.
-Before running his algorithm, Valmari deletes states through which an accepting string could never pass (like the garbage state that is required in a partial DFA into a complete DFA).
-To see this, run "(1) Exponential DFA of L letters accepting only the string 0^n" and note the time difference; Valmari reduces the DFA to
+It looks like Valmari is anywhere from 1.25 to 4 times faster than Hopcroft.
+On the DFAs with lots of order, the factor is low, around 1.25, which I believe is caused by inferior implementation.
+On DFAs with lots of randomness or DFAs that are already almost-minimal, the factor increases to around 4.
+I believe this is because Valmari-Lehtinen is just a more efficient algorithm.

+For bugs or comments or other things, feel free to contact me, Jacob Imola, at jimola@andrew.cmu.edu.
+Thanks.